 To prevent injury or death from the unexpected start-up of the machine, always stop the engine and remove the key from the ignition before leaving the operator's seat for any reason.

 If there are multiple reel cams, adjust all of them.

-- 1. Shut down the engine, and remove the key from the ignition. - 2.
-Remove hairpin (A) securing multi-tool (B) to the bracket on the left endsheet.
+2. Remove hairpin (A) securing multi-tool (B) to the bracket on the left endsheet.